 These checks are carried out after an offer is made but need to be satisfactory to enable you to start the programme.

-- On an unsalaried programmes they are administered by the university.
+- On an unsalaried programmes they are administered by our partner university.

 - On a salaried programme they are administered by the school.